scharlau/django_cruises/README.md

         django-admin startproject cruise_agent .

-We're using the name 'historic_cruises' but you could use whatever seems appropriate.
+We're using the name 'cruise_agent' but you could use whatever seems appropriate.
 We'll save the 'cruises' label for later in the app.
 For now we're setting up the support structure for the site, which will live in a separate folder.

-Step 3) We need to specify some settings for the site, which we do in the historic_cruises/settings.py file.
+Step 3) We need to specify some settings for the site, which we do in the cruise_agent/settings.py file.
 Open this and add this line above the line for pathlib import Path:

         import os